Group of Action Tank attendees

 Programming

-Further programming seeks to foster a community of thinkers and business leaders who can examine the policies and practices that create economic and social value for businesses, regions, and economies.
+Further programming aims to cultivate a community of thinkers and business leaders who can critically examine the policies and practices that generate economic and social value for businesses, regions, and economies.
 Through a combination of lectures, annual summits, and coursework, we will ensure that free enterprise ideas are regularly explored by Babson’s community.

 Visit the Events page to see the Institute's programming.